 Insurer Ratings and Better Business Bureau Grade

-When picking a company, you need to know their background and how they are doing.
+When picking a life insurance company, you need to know their background and how they are doing.
 You don’t want to invest in an insurance policy with a company who’s about to go bankrupt.

 Instead of having to go through the company’s financial reports, you can take advantage of other organization’s work.
 Companies like the BBB, A.M.
 Best, and Moody’s Investor Services do a lot of research and investigating to determine the financial outlook of various insurance carriers and other businesses.